ddd-by-examples/library/README.md

             ├── model
             └── web
 ```

-you can see that the architecture is screaming that it has two bounded contexts: **catalogue**
+You can see that the architecture is screaming that it has two bounded contexts: **catalogue** and **lending**.

-and **lending**.
-Moreover, the **lending context** is built around five business objects: **book**,
-**dailysheet**, **librarybranch**, **patron**, and **patronprofile**, while **catalogue** has no subpackages,
-which suggests that it might be a CRUD with no complex logic inside.
-Please find the architecture diagram
+Moreover, the **lending context** is built around five business objects: **book**, **dailysheet**, **librarybranch**, **patron**, and **patronprofile**, while **catalogue** has no subpackages, which suggests that it might be a CRUD with no complex logic inside.

-below.
+Please find the **architecture diagram** below:

 ![Component diagram](docs/c4/component-diagram.png)

-Yet another advantage of this approach comparing to packaging by layer for example is that in order to
-deliver a functionality you would usually need to do it in one package only, which is the aforementioned
-autonomy.
-This autonomy, then, could be transferred to the level of application as soon as we split our
-_context-packages_ into separate microservices.
-Following this considerations, autonomy can be given away
-to a product team that can take care of the whole business area end-to-end.
+Yet another advantage of this approach comparing to packaging by layer for example is that in order to deliver a functionality you would usually need to do it in one package only, which is the aforementioned **autonomy**.
+This autonomy, then, could be transferred to the level of application as soon as we split our _context-packages_ into separate microservices.
+Following this considerations, autonomy can be given away to a product team that can take care of the whole business area end-to-end.

 ### Model-code gap
 In our project we do our best to reduce _model-code gap_ to bare minimum.
 It means we try to put equal attention
-to both the model and the code and keep them consistent.
+to both the model and the code and keep them **consistent**.
 Below you will find some examples.

 #### Placing on hold
 ![Placing on hold](docs/images/placing_on_hold.jpg)

 Starting with the easiest part, below you will find the model classes corresponding to depicted command and events:
 ```java
 @Value
 class PlaceOnHoldCommand {